YanSte/NLP-LLM-Fine-tuning-QA-LoRA-T5/README.md

   - ROUGE-L: Measures the longest common subsequence between the candidate and reference answers.
 This focuses on recall of the full text.
   - ROUGE-1, ROUGE-2, ROUGE-SU4: Compare unigram, bigram, 4-gram overlaps between candidate and reference.
 Focus on recall of key parts/chunks

   Higher ROUGE scores generally indicate better performance for question answering.
-Scores close to or above 0.70+ are considered strong
+Scores close to or above 0.70+ are considered strong.
   When using this metric, processing like stemming, and removing stopwords can help improve the overall performance
 </details>

 <br/>

 ### Prompt Datasets